Tomella/fsdf-elvis/documentation/runbook.md

 ### Configuration management

-The only private information are the username and password for the consumption of FME services.
+Some private information are the username and password for the consumption of FME services.
 While not overly "secret" they are maintained in properties.
 The microservices that use them run under ec2-user logon and the `/home/ec2-user/.bash_profile` file exports the username and password.

+There are two other mandatory keys.
+The ELEVATION_SERVICE_KEY_VALUE is a token passed to the FME server to signify a registered user of the service while the ELEVATION_RECAPTCHA_PRIVATE_KEY is used for the callback to check the recaptcha credentials.

 ```
-ESRI_USERNAME=xxxxxxxxx
+export ESRI_USERNAME=xxxxxxxxx
-ESRI_PASSWORD=yyyyyyyyy
+export ESRI_PASSWORD=yyyyyyyyy

-export ESRI_USERNAME
+export ELEVATION_SERVICE_KEY_VALUE=token=xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
-export ESRI_PASSWORD
+export ELEVATION_RECAPTCHA_PRIVATE_KEY=yyyyyyyyyyyyyyyyyyyyyyyyyyyyyyy
 ```

-The expiry is a long way off, roughly 900 days to go but if it is needed to be changed contact NLIG for instructions.
+The ESRI_PASSWORD expiry is a long way off, roughly 900 days to go but if it is needed to be changed contact NLIG for instructions.

 ## System backup and restore
 ### Backup requirements